Gravitek-io/confluence-mirror/README.md

 2. **Validation**: Click "Display page" to load the content
 3. **Content display**: The page will be rendered using the hybrid ADF approach

+### 🎨 Showroom

+Visit `/showroom` to see a comprehensive demonstration of all supported Confluence elements:
+- Text formatting (bold, italic, code, links)
+- Lists (bulleted and numbered)
+- Status indicators and mentions
+- Panels (info, warning, error, success)
+- Tables with styled headers
+- Code blocks and quotes
+- And much more!

 ## 🎯 Hybrid Rendering

 The application uses a hybrid approach that offers the best experience: